Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 It's not only important that we make very clear request and clear action language. **It's very important that we present the request as a request and not as a demand.** Because if people hear demands, it takes much of the joy away from doing anything.
 It is much more likely to provoke resistance, then cooperation.

 Now, it's hard for people not to hear demands, especially if they have been in situations with authorities, who think it's their job to make demands and who tell people you either do it or else.
 Or parents who say, Please, maybe in a very nice way But the child has experienced from the past that if they don't do it in some way or other they will be blamed or punished.
-So therefore, we need to make our request in a way that people trust that it is a request and not a demand.
+Therefore, we need to make our request in a way that people trust that it is a request and not a demand.

 I was asked to do some training of a group of 40 students in one school system.
 These students were labeled as socially and emotionally maladjusted.
 Now, of course, if we had been doing training in that school system before, we would have tried to make people clear about such language it leads to self fulfilling prophecies.
 When you label students in a certain way, instead of getting what you would like and relationship to these students, your labels are likely to create exactly what you were diagnosing them as.

 I knew that since these students were in a class And they knew they were labeled as socially and emotionally maladjusted.
 I could imagine it was going to be a pretty challenging day.
-And it started off challenging.
+It started off challenging.
 I walked into the room, and about half of the class was hanging out the window, screaming obscenities at their friends in a courtyard below.
 I had to raise my voice to be heard.
-And I made a request.
+I made a request.

 I said, Excuse me, excuse me.
 I would appreciate it.
 If you would each come over and sit down.
 I'd like to tell you who I am.
-And what I'd like to do today.
+What I'd like to do today.
 I'd say maybe half the class came over, and there had been so much noise.
 I wasn't sure that everyone had heard me.
-So I repeated my request.
-And this time, everybody came over with the exception of two young men.
+I repeated my request.
+This time, everybody came over with the exception of two young men.

 As my luck would have it, the two young men that didn't come over were the biggest ones in the class.
-And I said to them, would one of you two gentlemen, please tell me what you heard me say?
+I said to them, would one of you two gentlemen, please tell me what you heard me say?
 And one of them responded by saying you said we had to come over and sit down.
 See, he was hearing a demand.
 I made a request.
 He was hearing a demand.
-So I said, Sir, I've learned to use sir, with people who have biceps like he did.
+I said, Sir, I've learned to use sir, with people who have biceps like he did.

 I said, Sir, would you be willing to tell me **how I could let you know what I was wanting, so it didn't sound like I was telling you what you had to do**.